hoomaan-kh/inspecmodified/docs/migration.md

 ## Are you supporting the `expect` syntax?

 Of course.
 We still prefer the `should` syntax for UX reasons.
 We did surveys with various types of customers like devops engineers, auditors, managers.
-All participants who preferred the `expect` syntax have been Ruby experts.
+All participants who prefered the `expect` syntax have been Ruby experts.
 All non-Ruby developers found it easier to understand the `should` syntax.

 ### `should` syntax with InSpec